Orr Eravuu: Reception

 Orr Eravuu released to mixed critical response.
 Rediff's Pavithra Srinivasan gave the film 3 out of 5, citing that it was "definitely worth a watch".
 Malathai Rangaraja from The Hindu wrote, "The premise is interesting, the narration is new, the genre is fresh and the effort to be different is evident.
 Yet if the subject fails to keep the viewer glued to his seat, it's probably because the technical team is a let-down!"
 Bhama Devi Ravi from The Times of India gave the film 1.5 out of 5 and said: "...all the feverish excitement is lost when the film stays confined to the documentary feel [...]
 There are too many loopholes in the story [...]
 You come out feeling cheated of goosebumps".
-A Behindwoods.com reviewer gave it 2.5 out of 5, describing the film as "successfully scary".

 Awards

 Orr Eravuu won the Best Tamil Independent Film Award at the 2010 Chennai International Film Festival.